pauljhp/StockSentimentAnalysis/README.md

 # StockSentimentAnalysis
-SentimentAnalysis model for stock news
+SentimentAnalysis model for stock news.

 The bulk of this is based on Prosus' FinBERT pretrained model, training on the financial phrasebank dataset.

 ## Using this package